 String Quilting Patterns and Ideas

-The block we just assembled is one simple string pieced variation, but there are endless ways to make string quilts.
-Try a few other methods.
+The block assembled is one simple string-pieced variation, but there are endless ways to make string quilts.
+Try a few other methods:

 - Sew strings horizontally onto the foundation instead of at an angle.

 - String piece onto long strips of fabric, and then use those strips to cut squares, rectangles, diamonds or any other shapes you need for your quilts.

 - String piece large blocks and cut them into smaller squares or triangles to replace plain fabric shapes in any quilt.

 - Make a free-form, log cabin block from random strings.
 These blocks are a little wonky but absolutely charming.